ac3lives/Outlook-SMB-Tag-Injector/README.md

 # Outlook-SMB-Tag-Injector
 Outlook plugin to inject HTML image tags referencing UNC file paths over SMB.
 Used to test for weak network egress filtering during penetration tests (SMB/port 445 allowed to the internet).

-For more information, see: http://www.acenyethehackerguy.com/2017/11/outlook-smb-email-plugin.html
+For more information, see: //Removed blog, outdated, Github pages coming eventually//